 sport fishing and commercial fishing.

-Ground Water Conservation Act
+The Ground Water Regulations

+Formerly under The Ground Water Conservation Act which was repealed by The Saskatchewan Watershed Authority Act, 2005 (S-35.03).
 Provides for the conservation and protection of ground water resources and establishes the reporting requirements of commercially operated drillers in the province.
 Provides the right to

 collect water well drilling information and to take actions to protect the ground water supply.